At 108km, the Outeniqua Trail is one of the longest hiking trails in South Africa.

 Looking for a mountain Fynbos Hike?

-The four day Leopard Trail in the Baviaans kloof is must do wilderness hike with spectacular mountain landscape Fynbos Flora.
+The four day Leopard Trail in the Baviaans kloof is a must do wilderness hike with spectacular mountain landscape and Fynbos Flora.

 Prefer a guided slackpacking Coastal Trail?

-The Garden Route Coastal Trail is five day trail expertly guided and all inclusive between Wilderness and Brenton on Sea in the Garden Route.
+The Garden Route Coastal Trail is five day trail expertly guided and all inclusive guided hiking tour between Wilderness and Brenton on Sea in the Garden Route.